 5. Can you explain the shortlisting process?

 A Selection Committee (Interview Board)is put in place in advance of a post being advertised.
 The size and role of the Selection Committee for a post will depend on the level and nature of the position advertised.
 This Selection Committee is then responsible for drafting the shortlist report having considered all applications.
-Shortlisting will normally take place two weeks to four weeks after the closing date for receipt of applications however this will largely depend on the size and availability of the Selection Committee and the number of applications received.
+Shortlisting will generally take place 2 - 4 weeks after the closing date for receipt of applications however this will largely depend on the size and availability of the Selection Committee and the number of applications received.

 6. When am I notified if I am shortlisted for interview?

-Following shortlisting, you will be contacted by email to inform you of the outcome of your application.
+Following shortlisting, you will be contacted by the email you provided on application to inform you of the outcome of your application.
 There will normally be a minimum of three weeks notice if you are invited to interview.